Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 May the covenant-justice of God be revealed, and His victory proclamation resound.

-— Mark
-Year of our Lord Jesus Christ 2026

 **ALL FIGURES BELOW ARE ESTIMATES BASED ON CANONICAL PATTERN ANALYSIS**